rr-manoj-dobbali/sql-style-guide/README.md

 ## Indent should be four spaces

-Use four spaces instead of tabs for indentation
+Use four spaces instead of tabs for indentation.
+Configure editor to convert tabs to spaces

 ```
 -- Good